Pakistan’s Abrar signed by India-owned Sunrisers in Hundred auction

 Trent Rockets, who are not Indian-owned, also attempted to sign Abrar’s compatriot Usman Tariq, who ultimately joined Birmingham Phoenix for 140,000 pounds ($187,000).

-Fast bowler Shaheen Shah Afridi withdrew from the men’s sale, while Pakistan’s Shadab Khan and Haris Rauf went unsold – the latter failed to attract an offer when put up for his reserve price of £100,000 ($134,000).
+Fast bowler Shaheen Shah Afridi withdrew from the men’s sale, while Pakistan’s Shadab Khan and Haris Rauf went unsold – the latter failed to attract an offer when put up for his reserve price of 100,000 pounds ($134,000).

 Pakistani players have been effectively barred from the Indian Premier League (IPL) since 2009.